 - Your credit report

 - The property you intend to buy

-The underwriter then documents their assessments and weigh various elements of your loan application as a whole when deciding whether they think the risk level is acceptable.
+The underwriter then documents their assessments and weighs various elements of your loan application as a whole to decide whether the risk level is acceptable.

 Here’s an example from Fannie Mae’s underwriting guidelines.
 Say a given lender typically requires the following to approve a mortgage:

 - Maximum loan-to-value (LTV) ratio of 95 percent

 - Credit score of 680 or higher